 Uber drivers have a personal policy, and they have their Uber insurance.
 Whether the Uber insurance is in effect has to do with whether they are on the app, and whether they are actually in use of the vehicle as an Uber driver.
 That determination is going to be hard for anybody to find out until they call the insurance and file a claim.
 Unfortunately, if the police officer only takes down their Uber insurance and not their personal policy, that can be complicated, which is why it is best to need to hire an experienced attorney in Alpharetta.

-With the help of an attorney, you may be eligible to recover compensation for damages such as medical expenses, pain and suffering as well as loss of enjoyment of life.
+With the help of an attorney, you may be eligible to recover compensation for damages such as these after a rideshare car accident.

 Let an Alpharetta Uber/Lyft Car Accident Attorney Help

 A person should hire an attorney if they are involved in an Uber accident.
 Uber is an added layer of complication in terms of dealing with the insurance company because there is a potential for two different policies to be involved, either their personal one or the Uber one.
 A seasoned attorney could review the facts of the case and help you recover compensation that covers the full value of your damages.

 Call today to learn more about how an Alpharetta Uber and Lyft rideshare accident lawyer could help your case.

 Our law firm believes that comprehensive legal services should be as accessible as possible.
 Our attorneys operate on a contingency fee basis, meaning that you'll pay nothing upfront.
 Your lawyer's fees will be subtracted from your settlement value, meaning that we don't get paid until you do.

 Can You Sue a Rideshare Company for an Accident?